bezmoradi/tutorials/go/error-handling.md

 }
 ```

-`recover` is another built-in function used to regain control after a panic.
-It is typically used in a deferred function to capture the panic value and resume normal execution.
-The recover function returns the value that was passed to panic.
-If there is no panic or if `recover` is called outside the deferred function or after the panic has propagated outside that function, it returns `nil`.
+The `recover` function returns the value that was passed to the `panic`.
+If there is no `panic` or if `recover` is called outside the deferred function or after the panic has propagated outside that function, it returns `nil`.

 ## Create Custom Errors

-We can create custom errors as long as they adhere to the `error` interface.
+We can create custom errors as long as they adhere to the `error` interface:

 ```go
 package main